k-kapp/Box-Man/README.md

 Note that this is still a little rough around the edges.
 However, basic functionality is there (check TODO list, after the screenshots below, for information on bugs, missing features, etc.).
 When I have some more time, I might come back to it at a later stage to improve it a bit.

-Currently, I cannot compile it with Visual Studio 2019.
-This was actually written in the year 2017 with Visual Studio 2015 or 2017, with an older version of Monogame.
-Plus, some of the function calls do not seem to match any signatures of known functions, probably due to the outdated Monogame framework I used to write this originally in.
-I will make modifications to compile it on newer version of Visual Studio and Monogame at a later stage.
-In the meantime, feel free to take a look at the code!

 ## TODO